 In a period of such stress, the cow needs extra minerals and trace elements.
 But this cannot be achieved with a lower feed intake.
 A higher dosage of minerals in the TMR could offer a solution, were it not for the fact that the feed intake would then be even worse.

-Kanters offers a complete package to achieve this: Nutriforte Top-Lac: liquid minerals and trace elements dosed in the drinking water by our Optimus dosing module.
+- Nutriforte Top Lac for optimal production through liquid minerals and trace elements that are dosed into the drinking water in combination with our patented Optimus dosing module.